md-jonayed/md-jonayed/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Mohammad Jonayed Sarkar</h1>
 <h3 align="center">I'm a passionate Android Developer from Bangladesh.</h3>

-I am an tech enthusiast.
-I try to learn new things everyday and try to keep up my pace with new technologies.
-I am highly motivated.
-I am currently studying at University Of Asia Pacific in the department of Computer Science & Engineering.
+I'm a tech geek that tries to learn something new every day and stay up with emerging technology. very driven.
+At the University of Asia Pacific, I'm a student presently enrolled in the Computer Science & Engineering program.
-I have taken some courses on android development from online platforms and also done some projects and app development on my own.
-Besides this I have  skills in different programming languages such as C, C++, JAVA, Python.
-On occasions, I often participate in competitive programming contests.
-I have also taken some courses on Coursera and obtained certificates  on Django, Machine Learning and Python.
-I also have profound knowledge on Calculus, Linear Algebra, Discrete Mathematics, Algorithms and Database Management systems.
+I've completed various projects and done some app programming on my own in addition to taking some online courses on android development.
+In addition, I am proficient in a number of programming languages, including C, C++, Java, and Python.
+I sometimes take part in intense programming competitions.
+Additionally, I have completed various classes on Coursera and earned certifications in Python, Django, and machine learning.
+I also have extensive expertise of database management systems, algorithms, discrete mathematics, linear algebra, and calculus.

 Skills:  HTML / CSS / Django / Android / Java / Python / Machine Learning / Database management systems.